-Malachite Green’s toxicity is temperature and pH dependent, being more toxic with rising temperature and lower pH.
+Malachite Green’s toxicity is temperature and pH-dependent, being more toxic with rising temperatures and lower pH.
 One surprising bit of information is Malachite use is its inactivation (oxidation) with exposure to light.
 Malachite Green treated systems should have their lights turned off.
-Rarely is this mentioned with product labels or inserts
+This is rarely mentioned with product labels or inserts.

-CopperSafe is a unique stabilized form of chelated copper that is designed to maintain a therapeutic level of copper that is safe for fish but effective against parasites.
-It is affected by hardness; use with caution, can be toxic to fish and inverts.
+Coppersafe is a unique stabilized form of chelated copper designed to maintain a therapeutic level of copper that is safe for fish but effective against parasites.
+It is affected by hardness; use with caution can be toxic to fish and inverts.

-Aquarisol Dosage on the bottle is 1 ml treats 18 gallons.
-I have used 1 drop of Aquarisol per beanie to treat Velvet and I often add 1 drop to a gallon of water when shipping to keep Velvet at bay.
-Do not use on invertebrate. i like to use this as a SANITARY NET DIP.
+Dosage on the bottle is 1 ml treat up to 18 gallons.
+I have used 1 drop of Aquarisol per beanie to treat Velvet, and I often add 1 drop to a gallon of water when shipping to keep Velvet at bay.
+Do not use on invertebrate.
+I like to use this as a SANITARY NET DIP.
 Use one teaspoon per 10 gallons of water.
 This is also affected by hardness so care must be used as it can be toxic to fish and inverts.

 In case you missed it, copper meds will kill invertebrates.
 Plus, they can be difficult to remove from a tank.
-Copper can be absorbed by the silicone and gravel and other porous stuff in a tank, and it will continue to leach back out over time, even after you’ve changed all the water and are running carbon.
+Silicon, gravel, and other porous stuff in a tank can absorb the Copper.
+It will continue to leach back out over time, even after you’ve changed all the water and are running carbon.
 So, this is definitely a med for QT only.

 Sodium Chloride or Salt

-This is a messy med.
-I stains everything it touches yellow and I find it a pain to work with.
-General consensus on the internet is it can cause infertility issues in fish and my results using the medicine support that.
-If used make sure treatment in a glass hospital container that can be bleached when done.
-Use in tanks and with beanies or plexi barracks will give you stains that can not be removed.
-It can be used at 1 ml Acriflavine (trypaflavine) per litre aquarium water.
+This is a messy medication.
+It stains everything it touches yellow and I find it a pain to work with.
+The general consensus on the internet is it can cause infertility issues in fish and my results using the medicine support that.
+Use this treatment only in a glass, medical-grade container that you can bleach when finished.
+Use in tanks and with beanies or Plexi barracks will give you stains that can not be removed.
+It can be used at 1 ml Acriflavine (trypaflavine) per liter aquarium water.

-Because aquarium fish can acquire some degree of immunity to Piscinoodinium, healthy aquarium fish may fend off freshwater velvet disease for years without any help from the aquarist.
-But this also means that anything that weakens the immune system of the aquarium fish can allow velvet disease to suddenly appear in aquaria despite the absence of newly added aquarium livestock.
-Bullying, poor water quality, the wrong water chemistry, inappropriate water temperature and the wrong diet can all reduce the immune response of aquarium fish, and in turn make problems with freshwater velvet disease more likely.
+Aquarium fish can acquire some degree of immunity to Piscinoodinium.
+So healthy aquarium fish may fend off freshwater velvet disease for years without any help from the aquarist.
+But this also means that anything that weakens the immune system of the aquarium fish can allow velvet disease to suddenly appear.
+This may happen in aquaria despite the absence of newly added aquarium livestock.
+Bullying, poor water quality, the wrong water chemistry, inappropriate water temperature, and the wrong diet can all reduce the immune response of aquarium fish, and in turn, make problems with freshwater velvet disease more likely.

 Copper.
-It should be used according to the manufacturer’s instructions for a full ten days to ensure that the parasite is completely eradicated.
+Use according to the manufacturer’s instructions for a full ten days to ensure complete eradication.
 Atabrine (Quinacrine hydrochloride) is another medication that can be used to treat Velvet.

 Because Oödinium is dependant on light, dimming the aquarium lights aids in eliminating the infestation.
-Increasing the water temperature to 82°F will speed the process, and adding salt to the water will ease the labored breathing caused by destruction of gill tissue.
-As with any treatment, activated carbon should be removed from the filter, as it will remove the drugs from the water.
+Increasing the water temperature to 82°F will speed the process, and adding salt to the water will ease the labored breathing caused by the destruction of gill tissue.
+As with any treatment, you should remove activated carbon from the filter, as it will remove the drugs from the water.

 This article in particular from the University of Florida Tropical Aquaculture Laboratory deals with the disease.